Are there different types of gene therapy vectors being studied?

 AAV-based gene therapy vectors are designed to enter the cell and deliver genetic material to the nucleus, which then circularizes to form an episome that contains the functional gene.
 Stable introduction of the AAV vector into a postmitotic cell as an episome can result in long-term expression of the transgene.51

-45 However, the duration of effect for AAV-based gene therapy is currently unknown and may depend on the turnover rate in the target tissue or on other unidentified factors.
+AAV DNA molecules have been shown to persist as episomes in muscle, and in the heart, liver, brain, and lungs.45 However, the duration of effect for AAV-based gene therapy is currently unknown and may depend on the turnover rate in the target tissue or on other unidentified factors.

 Long-lasting gene expression also depends, in part, on the type of promoter used to drive its expression.53 Tissue-specific promoters are advantageous because of their ability to direct expression of protein in target cells, while having little to no effect in other cell types.54,55

-EXPERTS: Did you know?
+Experts: Did you know?

 Currently, there are 13 AAV serotypes that are differentiated on the basis of surface cell markers.
 For example, AAV1 shares common capsid structure features with other AAV serotypes.
 However, AAV4 and AAV5 exhibit greater differences compared with other serotypes.
 The most distinct AAV serotype is AAV5.
-This specific serotype shares only 58% of its protein structure with AA2 and AAV8, and 57% with AAV10.49
+This specific serotype shares only 58% of its protein structure with AA2 and AAV8, and 57% with AAV10.52

 Lentivirus